mstksg/inCode/copy/entries/monad-plus-1.md

 Interestingly enough, we could actually eliminate all references to Maybe altogether by always using `return` and `mzero` instead of `Just` and `Nothing`.
-And if we get our type signature generic enough, we could use this with *any* MonadPlus!
+And if we make our type signatures generic enough, we could use this with *any* MonadPlus!
 But that is for another day.

 Looking forward